oddbird/oddsite/content/2017/12/12/introducing-herman.rst

 How do we make documentation and design consistency the path of least resistance?

-    If it's not documented, it doesn't exist.
+    **If it's not documented, it doesn't exist.**
+    Documentation should become the default,
+    an integrated part of the development process.

     --Miriam Suzanne (me)